Native App Development

 Java is the primary development language for native Android applications.
 Good native development also follows recommended UI design for that platform - in the case of Android this is 'Material Design'.

-Hybrid / HTML5 Apps
+Hybrid / HTML5 App Development

 The app layout & functionality is coded using this framework & then compiled using Cordova which allows us to turn our Hybrid HTML5 into either an iOS or Android app, ready for submission to stores.